 Peripheral vision is a term that refers to the part of vision that lies outside the center of sight.
 The simple way to think of it is to imagine it as the field of vision surrounding objects that you’re able to directly focus on.

 On a more technical level, peripheral vision is everything not picked up by the fovea.
 The fovea is a region at the center of the retina characterized by dense, sensitive bundles of rods and cones.
 This clustering of light-perceiving cells makes the fovea capable of detailed central vision.
-Whenever you stare directly at an object for close examination, you’re making use of foveal vision.
+Whenever you stare directly at an object for a close examination, you’re making use of foveal vision.

-This physiological setup means that you have extremely sharp vision at the very center of gaze.
+This physiological setup means that you have extremely sharp vision at the very center of your gaze.
 This gets less and less so as you move outward.
 Near peripheral, mid-peripheral, and far peripheral are all regions that lie outside of foveal zones.
 Far peripheral is probably what’s most commonly thought of when people talk about peripheral vision.

 The Importance of Peripheral Vision

 Life doesn’t exactly occur right in front of you.
 Activities, some of which are awfully important, can take place at the very edge of your field of vision.
 If your peripheral vision’s poor, you’ll miss them, but if it’s good, you’ll notice something, giving you a chance to train your central vision on it and find out more.

 As you might imagine, this is of particular importance to athletes.
 Basketball players make extensive use of peripheral vision to track multiple teammates or opponents.
 For example, while guarding one player, it’s important to know if another one is moving into position to screen or set up a pass.
-Players able to notice these peripheral movements will be in much better position to respond to them and either help or hinder a play.
+Players able to notice these peripheral movements will be in a much better position to respond to them and either help or hinder a play.